-Harassment may take many forms and includes behaviour related to a protected characteristic and vulnerable groups of children including disabled children / children with SEN, those who are or perceived to be LGBT, young carers, looked after children.
+Harassment may take many forms and includes behaviour related to a protected characteristic.
 However, harassment is not always related to any of the above.

 Examples of behaviour which is likely to be considered harassment are given below.
 This is not a full list, and other forms of harassment will be treated with equal seriousness.